hetznercloud/hcloud-python/README.rst

 ---------
 * `tox .`
 * You can specify environment e.g `tox -e py36`
-* You can test the code style with `tox -e flake8`
+* You can test the code style with `tox -e pre-commit`

 Create Documentation
 --------------------